-2 credits 10-304-124 Presentation Techniques Students develop skill and speed in drawing, rendering, and board preparation for interior design presentations.
+10-304-124 Presentation Techniques 2 credits Students develop skill and speed in drawing, rendering, and board preparation for interior design presentations.
 Students gain awareness of the various media available and participate in the application of pencil and marker techniques.
-Corequisite: 10-304-122.
+Corequisite: Perspective Lab, 10-304-122.

-10-304-125 Space Planning

-Explores human factors, codes, regulations and standards, and barrier-free design as they relate to furniture arrangement and planning interior space.
-Projects take the student from the programming stage through the preliminary design of both residential and commercial spaces.
-Students use various problemsolving conventions and methods to aid in the exploration of design solutions.
-Prerequisites: Survey of the Interior Design Profession, 10-304-100; and concurrent enrollment in Perspective Lab, 10-304-122.
+10-304-125 Space Planning 3 credits Explores human factors, codes, regulations and standards, and barrier-free design as they relate to furniture arrangement and planning interior space.
+Projects take the student from the programming stage through the preliminary design of residential spaces.
+Students use various problem-solving conventions and methods to aid in the exploration of design solutions.
+Prerequisites: Basic Architectural Drawing, 10-304-104, Bldg & Furniture Construction, 10-304-105.

+10-304-127

-10-304-127 Materials and Finishes
+Materials and Finishes

+2 credits

 This course will focus on interior finish products and their applications.
 Students will learn to specify and calculate quantities of materials using industry standards.
-Prerequisites: Survey of the Interior Design Profession, 10-304-100; Basic Architectural Drawing, 10-304-104; and Interior Design Textiles, 10-304-107.
+Prerequisites:; Basic Architectural Drawing, 10-304-104; and Interior Design Textiles, 10-304-107.

-10-304-129 History of Interior Design

-This course will focus on periods of art, artists, architecture and furniture from Egyptian times to the 21st century.
+10-304-129 History of Interior Design 3 credits This course will focus on periods of art, artists, architecture and furniture from Egyptian times to the 21st century.
+Prerequisite: Survey of Interior DesignProfession, 10-304-100.

-10-304-132 Kitchen and Bath Design 5 credits

-Focuses on designing kitchens and baths, including the specification of cabinets, countertops, appliances, fixtures materials and finishes.
+10-304-132 Kitchen and Bath Design 5 credits Focuses on designing kitchens and baths, including the specification of cabinets, countertops, appliances, fixtures, materials and finishes.
 In addition, students develop the CAD skills necessary to produce typical project drawings and documentation for a kitchen design problem using a kitchen cabinet software package.
 Prerequisites: Presentation Techniques, 10-304-124, Space Planning, 10-304-125, Materials and Finishes, 10-304-127 and Lighting, 10-304-135.

-10-304-133 Commercial Design 5 credits

-Focuses on the design, specification and documentation of commercial office spaces using conventional furniture and open office systems.
+10-304-133 Commercial Design 5 credits Focuses on the design, specification and documentation of commercial office spaces using conventional furniture and open office systems.
 Students apply their knowledge of materials, finishes, furniture, lighting and building construction through all phases of the design process.
 In addition, students further develop CAD skills necessary to produce project documentation and presentations for a comprehensive commercial design problem.
 Prerequisites: Advanced Architectural Drawing, 10-304-120; Presentation Techniques, 10-304-124; Space Planning, 10-304-125; Materials and Finishes, 10-304-127, and concurrent enrollment in Lighting, 10-304-135.

+10-304-135

-10-304-135 Lighting
+Lighting

+2 credits

-2 credits This course focuses on light sources, luminaire options, the quality and quantity factors of lighting specification, and the lighting plan and schedule.
+This course focuses on light sources, luminaire options, the quality and quantity factors of lighting specification, and the lighting plan and schedule.
 Students design and specify lighting plans.
-Prerequisite: Advanced Architectural Drawing, 10-304-120.
+Prerequisite: Advanced Architectural Drawing, 10-304-120 and Bldg & Furniture Construction, 10-304-105.

-Sales and Professional Practice 10-304-142 3 credits

-Covers essential interior design business practices and procedures, including business formations, fees, contracts, project management, business forms and record keeping.
+10-304-142 Sales and Professional Practice 3 credits Covers essential interior design business practices and procedures, including business formations, fees, contracts, project management, business forms and record keeping.
 Professional work conduct and interior design sales techniques are also covered.
-Co-requisites: Commercial Design, 10-304-133.
+Co-requisites: Commercial Design, 10-304-133 or Instructor Consent.

+10-304-143

-10-304-143 Advanced Interior Design 3 credits
+Advanced Interior Design

+3 credits

 Students demonstrate their accumulated skills through the resolution of a comprehensive residential design project.
 Prerequisites: History of Interior Design, 10-304-129, Commercial Design, 10-304-133, Sales and Professional Practice, 10-304-142, and Trends and Issues in Interior Design, 10-304-146.
-Corequisite: Kitchen and Bath Design, 10-304-132.
+Corequisite: Kitchen and Bath Design, 10-304-132 and Portfolio Development, 10-304-147.

+10-304-145

-10-304-145 Interior Design Internship 2 credits
+Interior Design Internship

+2 credits

-Students work in an interior-design-related business to gain practical knowledge of the interior design skills learned in the classroom.
-Prerequisite: Consent of the instructor and must be in final semester of the Interior Design program.
+Provides an opportunity to gain practical work experience through supervised internships at an approved job site to gain practical knowledge of the interior design skills learned in the classroom.
+Prerequisite: Instructor Consent and must be in final year of the Interior Design program.

-10-304-146 Trends & Issues in Interior Design
+10-304-146 Trends & Issues in